tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/03-network-layer.md

 The decentralized routing algorithm we’ll study is called a **distance-vector (DV) algorithm**.

 Link-state

+---

+Nếu host PC sent datagram to another host PC in the same LAN, không cần router, nó send trực tiếp đến MAC address tương ứng với destination IP address.

+On the other hand, if an end host like a PC wants to send a packet to a destination outside of its local network, it must send the packet to its `default gateway`—the router that provides connectivity to other networks.
+In this case, the host just send the datagram to the MAC address of its default gateway's interface and let the router handle the rest of the journey.

+The default gateway’s IP address is usually the first usable address of the network.
+For example, in the `192.168.1.0/24` network, it’s 192.168.1.1, and in the 192.168.2.0/24 network, it’s 192.168.2.1.
+That doesn’t have to be the case, but it’s common practice.
+The IP addresses of the PCs, on the other hand, are arbitrary.

+How does PC1 know what its default gateway is?
+An end host can learn the IP address of its default gateway in a couple of ways.
+One way is manual configuration, in which an admin manually specifies the default gateway on each device.
+However, this is very rare for user devices like PCs; they usually use the second method—Dynamic Host Configuration Protocol (DHCP)—to automatically learn information like their default gateway’s IP address, as well as their own IP address

+A host’s default gateway is configured as an IP address, not a MAC address.
+To learn the default gateway’s MAC address, the host must send an `ARP request` to the default gateway’s IP address.

+---

+Unlike switches, which can build their MAC address table automatically without any configuration, a router’s routing table will be empty by default—it will not be able to forward packets.

+A route to more than one destination IP address is called a network route; it’s a route to a network, rather than a route to a single destination IP address.
+A `connected route` is an example of a network route.

+A connected route is a route to the network an interface is connected to.

+A `local route` tells the router that packets destined for the IP address specified in the route are for the router itself; it should continue to de-encapsulate the message and examine its contents.
+In this case, the router does not forward the packet; it just receives the packet for itself.
+The local route is necessary to distinguish the router’s own IP address from other IP addresses in the connected network.
+If R1 only had a connected route to `192.168.1.0/24` but no local route, it would forward packets destined for `192.168.1.1` out of its G0/0 interface, rather than receiving the packets for itself.

+A route to a single destination IP address (with a /32 prefix length) is called a `host route`; it’s a route to a single host.
+A local route is an example of a host route.
+This is in contrast to a network route, which we covered earlier; a network route is any route with a prefix length shorter than /32.

+Be aware of this major difference between Layer 3 forwarding done by routers and Layer 2 forwarding done by switches: when a router looks up a packet’s destination IP address in its routing table, it looks for the `most specific matching route`.
+On the other hand, when a switch looks up a frame’s destination MAC address in its MAC address table, it looks for an **exact match**; partial matches don’t count.

+What happens if there aren’t any routes in the routing table that match a packet’s destination IP address?
+In that case, the router will drop the packet; it won’t flood it out of all ports like switches do with unknown unicast frames.
+A switch sometimes floods frames, but **a router never floods packets**; it forwards the packet, receives the packet for itself, or drops the packet.

+---

+A `static route` is a path that has been manually configured by a network administrator, rather than being learned automatically through a routing protocol like OSPF or EIGRP.

 ## Intra-AS Routing in the Internet: OSPF